SpectralPoet/Cryptocurrencies/README.md

 # Cryptocurrencies
-unsupervised machine learning project concerning which cryptocurrencis are 'good?'
+unsupervised machine learning project concerning which cryptocurrencis are good